 - 200Gb drive with daily snapshots up to 14 days is ~$26 per month;

 - RDS database with daily snapshots storage for up to 10 days is ~$50 per month;

 - S3 bucket for storing caches and artifacts is ~$1 per month.

 NB: Here, we consider only the main GitLab service without runners because their value in all cases is constant.

-After the calculations, we presented the results to the customer and discussed the obvious benefit of $1K per month.
+After the estimation, we presented the results to the customer and discussed the obvious benefit of having a leftover $1,000 per month.
 We also separately drew attention to the need to support and regularly update our own GitLab CE.
-We added about ~6 hours a month for support and started moving.
+We added about 6 hours a month for support and started moving.

 In IT, you can adopt several strategies and best practices to help achieve optimized cost goals.
 If you are still deciding what to choose, you can tell us about your project at a free consultation.
 Our Delivery Managers will carefully consider your case and offer the most suitable and profitable solution for cost optimization.

 Using Terraform, we created a network, storage, S3, instance, and RDS in the cloud.
 This is our favorite IaC (Infrastructure as Code) approach, which makes it convenient to manage the infrastructure and, if necessary, reuse the finished code.

 As a VM image, we used the official GitLab CE AMI (Amazon Machine Image)—an image that is updated and maintained by GitLab itself.
 To update the GitLab version and not be afraid that the instance will break, we used the ASG (Auto Scaling Group) with the Launch template, to which we transferred the AMI image, instance type, disk configuration, etc.